kilkat/drug_crawl/README.md

-# drug_crawl
+# crawl
-drug crawl with python with google api
+crawl with python